meteor-toolkit/matheo/README.md

 # matheo

-Matheo is a python package with mathematical algorithms for use in earth observation data and tools.
+Matheo is a python package with mathematical algorithms for use in Earth observation data and tools.

 ## Installation